wannabegood/DessertRate/README.md

-dotnet publish -p:CompressionEnabled=false
+1. dotnet publish -p:CompressionEnabled=false
+1. remove files from wannabegood.github.io project.
+1. copy files in bin\Release\net8.0\publish\wwwroot\* to wannabegood.github.io project.

+That's good enough for testing locally.

-remove files from wannabegood.github.io project. copy files in bin\Release\net8.0\publish\wwwroot\* to wannabegood.github.io project. rename _framework folder to scripts update scripts/blazor.webassembly.js; replace all "_framework" with "scripts" update index.html replace all "_framework" with "scripts"
+You need this on the main branch for deployment 2025: rename _framework folder to scripts update scripts/blazor.webassembly.js; replace all "_framework" with "scripts" update index.html replace all "_framework" with "scripts"